RcKeller/portfolio/content/posts/2017-04-01--codebreaking-webapp/index.md

     - Go
 ---

 Webapp built as an experiment with full stack development and containerized deployment w/ Docker.
 The objective was to develop a full web service that has a client, back end, and environment provisioning process that all existed independently, but could be built in one step.
+This is made possible using docker-compose, which allows us to provision several containers at once.

 Technologies: